GSON: A Group-based Social Navigation Framework with Large Multimodal Model: Introduction

 \section{Introduction}

-The growth of service robots has spurred significant research into autonomous systems capable of navigating human-centered environments~\cite{thrun2000probabilistic, xia2023collaborative, francisPrinciplesGuidelinesEvaluating2023, singamaneni2024survey}.
-However, many navigation system focus primarily on individual trajectory prediction for obstacle avoidance~\cite{ferrer2014proactive, chen2017socially, chen2023quadruped}, often neglecting complex contextual interactions in crowds, such as situations where someone is photographing another or the presence of queues, as illustrated in~\figref{fig:teaser}.
-These kinds of social structures capture the patterns of interaction and spatial relationships between individuals in a crowd that are shaped by semantic group dynamics and social norms \cite{feng2015tracking}.
-In this work, we focus on developing a robot navigation system that can understand and respect such complex social structures, enabling socially-aware navigation that takes into account group-based interactions and adheres to social norms.
+\IEEEPARstart{T}{he} growth of service robots has driven significant research on autonomous systems capable of navigating human-centered environments~\cite{thrun2000probabilistic, xia2023collaborative, francisPrinciplesGuidelinesEvaluating2023}.
+However, a critical gap exists in current navigation systems: while they excel at trajectory prediction and obstacle avoidance~\cite{ferrer2014proactive, chen2017socially, huber2022fast, chen2023quadruped, huber2023avoidance}, they often fail to recognize and respect complex social contexts within crowds, such as photography sessions or queuing behaviors, as illustrated in~\figref{fig:teaser}.
+In the broader context of social robot navigation \cite{mavrogiannis2023core, singamaneni2024survey}, the goal is not only for the robot to reach its destination but also to interact appropriately with humans without degrading their experience.
+In this work, we focus on \textit{developing a robot navigation system that can understand and respect contextual social interactions}, which we represent as social groups.
+These social groups represent meaningful patterns of semantic interaction among individuals within the crowd.